Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: Background

-We first introduce some notations under the potential outcome framework for causal inference \citep{Rubin1974}.
-Suppose there are $n$ units in the experiment.
-For each unit $i \in \{1,\dots,n\}$ in the study, let $Z_i=1$ when unit $i$ is assigned to the treatment and $Z_i=0$ when the unit is assigned the control, and let $(Y_i(1),Y_i(0))$ denote the pair of potential outcomes under treatment and control, respectively.
-Under the stable unit treatment value assumption (SUTVA), the observed outcome is
+We develop DP-FRTs under the potential outcomes framework for causal inference \citep{Rubin1974}.
+For each unit $i = 1, \dots, n$ in the study, let $Z_i=1$ when unit $i$ is assigned to treatment and $Z_i=0$ when the unit is assigned to control.
+For $i = 1, \dots, n$, let $Y_i(1)$ and $Y_i(0)$ be the outcomes for unit $i$ under treatment and control, respectively.
+Under the stable unit treatment value assumption, the observed outcome is $Y_i^{\rm obs} = Z_iY_i(1)+(1-Z_i)Y_i(0).$